MariangelaIannello/didattica/README.md

 pwd #print working directory
-cd #change directory (relative or absolute path) cd .. # bring you back one directory up cd ~ #cd home ls #print list of elements in directory ls –lh # print sizes in human readable format man list #(or any command, gives the manual for that command) history #display last commands ls *.fasta #list all fasta files
+cd #change directory (relative or absolute path) cd .. # bring you back one directory up cd ~ #cd home ls #print list of elements in directory ls –lh # print sizes in human readable format man list # (or any command, gives the manual for that command) history #dispay last commands ls *.fasta #list all fasta files
 ```
 > **special characters:**